 Adding Shipments From Within The Existing Dispatch

 The easiest way will usually be to select the ‘Shipments’ tab from within your newly-created Dispatch.
 From there, you can click the ‘Add Shipment’ button.
 This will display a list of all the Shipments in Tailwind that are not currently assigned to a Dispatch.
-Click on the blue ‘+’ button next to the Shipment you want to add it to your Dispatch.
-Once done, you will have the option to return to the Dispatch, or add additional Shipments.
+Next, click on the blue ‘+’ button next to the Shipment you want to add to your Dispatch.
+Once done, you will have the option to return to the Dispatch or add additional Shipments.

-Alternatively, you can the additional Shipments from their respective Orders.
-To do so, navigate to the Order that contains the additional Shipment(s) and select the Shipments tab.
+Alternatively, you can see the additional Shipments from their respective Orders.
+Navigate to the Order that contains the additional Shipment(s) and select the Shipments tab.
 You can then individually Dispatch the Shipments by clicking on the white dispatch button to the left of the shipment.

-When you do, you will be prompted to choose either a ‘New’ or ‘Existing’ Dispatch — select the ‘Existing’ option.
+You will be prompted to choose either a ‘New’ or ‘Existing’ Dispatch — select the ‘Existing’ option when you do.

 Regardless of which method you use, you should check the Route Plan of the Dispatch once all the Shipments have been added: it may be necessary to re-arrange the new locations to ensure a sensible route.
 Once that is done, you can proceed with the Dispatch as usual.

 To dispatch an individual Shipment from an Order, bring up the Order and navigate to the ‘Shipments’ tab.
-From there, you can click on the white dispatch button to dispatch the Shipment.
+You can click on the white dispatch button to dispatch the Shipment.

 Note: Delivered Status is Tracked on the Shipment Level

-Remember that Tailwind will keep track of whether or not an individual Shipment has been delivered, and an Order will not be available to Invoice until all the Shipments attached to the Order have been delivered to their drop-off Location.
+Remember that Tailwind will keep track of whether or not an individual Shipment has been delivered.
+An Order will not be available to Invoice until all the Shipments attached to the Order have been delivered to their drop-off location.
 This is true whether the Shipments are sent out via one Dispatch or many.

 Switches & Drops

 In some cases, whether in response to some change of plan or for other logistical reasons, more than one Dispatch is required to get a Shipment to its final delivery location.
 Maybe there is a breakdown, and you need to get a second tractor (and driver) to pick up the stalled load.
-Or maybe you are going to use one carrier to get a Shipment to a border cross-dock, where it will hang out for a few days before another carrier picks it up and takes it the rest of the way.
-For situations like these, Tailwind allows you to Switch and Drop shipments from a Dispatch.
+Or maybe you will use one carrier to get a Shipment to a border cross-dock, where it will hang out for a few days before another carrier picks it up and takes it the rest of the way.
+Tailwind allows you to Switch and Drop shipments from a Dispatch for situations like these.

-A ‘Switch’ is any case where a Shipment is being moved from one Dispatch to another, immediately.
-When you Switch a Shipment, Tailwind does two things: it removes all the subsequent Locations from the Route Plan for the existing Dispatch, then it creates a new Dispatch for the Shipment, beginning from the switch Location and continuing through the rest of the Route Plan from the original dispatch.
+A ‘Switch’ is any case where a Shipment is being moved from one Dispatch to another immediately.
+When you Switch a Shipment, Tailwind does two things: it removes all the subsequent Locations from the Route Plan for the existing Dispatch, then creates a new Dispatch for the Shipment, beginning from the switch Location continuing through the rest of the Route Plan from the original dispatch.

-When you perform a Switch, Tailwind will immediately display the new Dispatch it has created — the ‘second half’ of the original route.
-But the old Dispatch is still there as well, with the switch Location as its final point (marked as completed.)
-This preserves any related bills (such as driver or carrier pay) along with the general Dispatch information, for your records.
+When you perform a Switch, Tailwind will immediately display the new Dispatch it has created — the ‘second half of the original route.
+But the old Dispatch is still there, with the switch Location as its final point (marked as completed.)
+This preserves any related bills (such as driver or carrier pay) along with the general Dispatch information for your records.

 The new Dispatch is now active.
-Just like with any newly-created Dispatch, you will need to select a Carrier or Company Truck/Driver.
+Like with any newly-created Dispatch, you will need to select a Carrier or Company Truck/Driver.
 You may also want to add Expenses and double-check the route plan to ensure that everything is in order.

-A drop is similar to a Switch, except that it does not create a new Dispatch right away — it simply truncates the current Dispatch at the drop Location, and sets a flag on the Shipment to indicate that it is available to add to later Dispatches.
-A drop is appropriate when a load needs to be left somewhere — a warehouse, for example — but you are not yet sure when it will be picked up again.
+A drop is similar to a Switch, except that it does not create a new Dispatch right away — it simply truncates the current Dispatch at the drop Location and sets a flag on the Shipment to indicate that it is available to add to later Dispatches.
+A drop is appropriate when a load needs to be left somewhere — a warehouse, for example — but you are unsure when it will be picked up again.

 Copying an Existing Order

 Sometimes you find yourself regularly creating very similar sets of Orders.
-Maybe you have a Customer who always wants the same shipment delivered, or there are a dozen shipments all starting from the same pick-up point but going to different destinations.
-In any case, you don’t want to have to enter the same information by hand over and over, when most of it is going to be the same.
+For example, maybe you have a Customer who always wants the same shipment delivered, or there are a dozen shipments all starting from the same pick-up point but going to different destinations.
+In any case, you don’t want to have to enter the same information repeatedly when most of it is going to be the same.

 To help with these situations, Tailwind allows you to Copy an existing Order.
-To do so, navigate to the Order you want to copy and click the ‘Copy Order’ button at the top of the form.
-You will be asked to specify the number of copies you want to make — enter the number you want and click ‘Create’.
+Navigate to the Order you want to copy and click the ‘Copy Order’ button at the top of the form.
+You will be asked to specify the number of copies you want to make — enter the number you want and click ‘Create.’

-The new copies will now appear in the Order list, each with their own Order number.
+The new copies will now appear in the Order list, each with its Order number.
 You can then make any changes or customizations necessary by editing the Orders individually.